Hannah-Sten/TeXiFy-IDEA/README.md

 * Multiple 'compile' (run) configurations.
 * Supported compilers: `pdfLaTeX`
 * Seperate auxiliary files from output (only supported for `MiKTeX`).
+* Dynamically detect what runtime configuration to use based on the active file.

 ### Editor
 * Brace matching for `{}`, `[]`, `\[\]` and `$$`.
 * Automatically inserts other half of `{}`, `[]`, `\[\]` and `$$`.
 * Most math commands get replaced by their unicode representation using folding.
 * Gutter icon to navigate to included files.
+* Gutter icon to automatically compile the active file.

 ### Syntax highlighting
 * Braces